TabOg/concrete/docs/core-features/table_lookups.md

 ## Fused table lookup

-**Concrete** tries to fuse some operations into table lookups automatically so that lookup tables don't need to be created manually:
+**Concrete** can automatically fuse some operations into table lookups so that you don't have to create lookup tables manually:

 ```python
 from concrete import fhe